SkyLine (Frankfurt)

 SkyLine is a free automatic people mover system at Frankfurt Airport which opened in 1994.
-Using Bombardier CX-100 coaches, the line links the two airport terminals within 8 minutes.
+Using Bombardier CX-100 for the original section and Siemens Airval for the extension, the system links the three airport terminals within 8 minutes.

 The 60 million annual passengers of the airport and its 75,000 employees generate an annual traffic of 10 million journeys on Skyline.

 The line is not to be confused with the Squaire-Metro, a MiniMetro system connecting "The Squaire" to a nine-storey car park.

-Route and Stations
+Routes and stations

-The SkyLine runs above the departure floor of Terminals 1 and 2.
+The SkyLine runs above the departure floor of Terminals 1, 2 and 3.
 Unlike the regional train station, this people mover was not part of the original plan for Terminal 1's construction, and only became necessary once Terminal 2 was built.

-The current double-track SkyLine route is 3.8 km (2.36 mi) long, has six track switches and four stations, west to east:
+The original SkyLine route is 5.6 km (3.47 mi) long and has eight stations.
+As part of the Terminal 3 expansion project, a second double-track SkyLine route was added, partially running parallel to the original alignment between Terminals 1 and 2, and can reach speeds up to 80 km/h (50 mph) at a straight part of the line while elevation lowered to ground level to avoid blocking visibility of landing aircraft.The two lines have eight track switches in total and seven stations, west to east: